Skip to main content

 Which program pays for what?

 Medicare pays for medical care: hospital stays, doctor visits, and short-term skilled rehab up to 100 days.
 It does not cover assisted living, memory care, or ongoing custodial home care.
 Medicaid is the largest payer of long-term nursing-home care and can fund home or assisted-living care through HCBS waivers; eligibility is means-tested with a 5-year asset look-back.
-VA Aid and Attendance pays up to $2,795 per month (2026) to qualifying wartime veterans or surviving spouses, usable in any care setting.
+VA Aid and Attendance is a pension supplement for qualifying wartime veterans and surviving spouses, usable in any care setting: VA pays the gap between your countable income and a Maximum Annual Pension Rate, which is $29,093 for a veteran with no dependents and $18,697 for a surviving spouse for the year beginning December 1, 2025.
 Most families end up combining two or more of the three.

 The quick comparison